 Conventional mortgage rates follow a specific set of indexes.
 These indexes can react to recently released economic data.
 Here’s why: rates are typically tied to a mortgage bond or a Treasury.
 These indexes can be bought and sold just like any stock, mutual fund or bond.
 Financial analysts will typically tell you when economic news comes out that is bullish for the economy, investors tend to put more money into stocks and out of bonds.
 Stocks can yield greater returns over time, but bonds will not.
 Comparatively bond yields are very low.
 Yet that’s not the allure of bonds.
 The allure of bonds is safety.
 An investor puts money into bonds to get out of a potentially volatile stock market, not for hefty returns.
 When investors think the economy is headed for a slowdown, more funds will be funneled into bonds.
 At least that’s the historical theory.

 Interest rates can react to certain economic reports and some of these reports carry greater weight compared to others.
 Inflation is one of those.
 When the economy appears to overheat, prices for various goods and services can rise due to increased demand.
 Unemployment rates and job growth are also very important.
 Other reports such as Home Ownership Rates or Construction Spending will have a lesser effect and typically not very much at all.

 The lesson here needs to be repeated.
 Don’t try and time the markets.
 Even the best of market analysts get it wrong.
-C2c2 If an interest rate makes sense now, don’t hold off for just one more drip.
+If interest rates make sense now, don’t hold off for just one more drip.
 Take the available rate.
-If not, the opportunity may be in your rear view mirror for a long time.
+If not, the opportunity may be in your rearview mirror for a long time.